Pat (Saturday Night Live)

-Pat O'Neill Riley is an androgynous fictional character created and performed by Julia Sweeney for the American sketch comedy show Saturday Night Live (SNL) from 1990–1994.
+Pat O'Neal Riley is an androgynous fictional character created and performed by Julia Sweeney for the American sketch comedy show Saturday Night Live (SNL) from 1990 to 1994.
 The character was later featured in the film It's Pat.
-The central humorous aspect of sketches featuring Pat is the inability of others to determine the character's sex.
+The central humorous aspect of sketches featuring Pat is the inability of others to determine the character's gender.

 Background

 Sweeney has said, "I'd been an accountant for like five years, and there was one person I worked with in particular who had a lot of mannerisms like Pat.
 This person sort of drooled and had the kind of body language of Pat.
 I started trying to do him.
 I was testing it out on my friends and they were just like, 'Yeah, it's good, but it doesn't seem like a guy that much.'
 Like I couldn't quite pull off being in drag convincingly enough.
 So then I thought, maybe that's the joke.
 I'll just have one joke in here about how we don't know if that's a man or a woman just to sort of cover up for my lack of ability to really play a guy convincingly."